treslines/treslines.github.io/README.md

 - <a href="http://codegramm.herokuapp.com/index.html" target="_blank" style="color: #563D7C;"><b> Codegramm</b></a>

 # Contributions:
-  - Help me implement new features like: Save and Import buttons.
+  - Are you missing any function or do you habe a suggestion?
+Help me!
   - Fork the project, implement your contribution, make a pull request

 ## License: